 To understand this, we need to start with the man who founded it in the first place, Chandra Mohan Jain.
 Born in 1931, when India was still a colony of the UK, Jain first found he had a knack for public speaking when he was a lecturer and later professor of philosophy at Jabalpur University.
 He lectured throughout India during the 1960’s, promoting meditation and the ideals of free love, concepts which struck a chord during this period of radical social change as the Hippie and Peace movements reached the peak of their influence.
 He was a vocal critic of religious constraints, socialism and tradition, instead being a a fervent believer in capitalism, science, technology and birth control, warning against overpopulation and criticising religious teachings that promote poverty and subjection.

 By 1970, he had gathered enough followers to form what became the Rajneesh movement.
 His drive to defy tradition and embrace modern technology put him at odds with the Indian government and its most prominent religions, who saw his teachings as blasphemy.
-However, the movement’s desire to remove the shackles of religion meant that by 1979 there were approximately 100,000 follows of the cult.
+However, the movement’s desire to remove the shackles of religion meant that by 1979 there were approximately 100,000 followers of the cult.
 With donations from so many followers, Jain, who had now adopted the title of the Bhagwan Shree Rajneesh, was made incredibly wealthy.
 Therefore, no other status symbol could suffice more than the purchase of designer items and luxury goods.

 In one Indian tradition he was willing to follow, the Rajneesh took a leaf from the books of the Maharajas and bought himself what was initially a small fleet of Rolls-Royces in 1979.
-Prior to this, the Rajneesh had driven his 150-yard commute from his house to the original Ashram commune in a chauffeur driven Mercedes-Benz, but soon upgraded this to a Rolls-Royce when he found the Merc simply didn’t emphasise luxury enough.
+Prior to this, the Rajneesh had driven the 150-yard commute from his house to the original Ashram commune in a chauffeur driven Mercedes-Benz, but soon upgraded this to a Rolls-Royce when he found the Merc simply didn’t emphasise luxury enough.
 His adoration of Rolls-Royce cars he attributed to their ability to allow him, in his own words, to “ride in a tranquillity that compares with the peace by Buddha.”

-In 1980, a failed assassination attempt resulted in his followers purchasing for him a late-model Rolls-Royce Silver Wraith II with aftermarket stretching.
+In 1980, a failed assassination attempt resulted in his followers purchasing for him a late-model Rolls-Royce Silver Wraith II.
 However, unlike most Silver Wraith II’s, which were already Long-Wheel Base versions of the more mundane Silver Shadow, the Rajneesh had the car lengthened by a company in Florida, before fitting the car with Level-Five armour plating to defend the cult leader from even the most determined would-be assassin.
 The interior of the car was also notable for being fully customised to suit his needs, bringing the overall cost of this lavish mobile fortress to $302,500; $914,000 in today’s money.

 However, the Rajneesh movement’s tenure in India was short-lived, as the cult’s continual defiance of tradition led to continued tensions with the then ruling party, the Janata Party government of Morarji Desai.
 Criticism of their activities and threatened punitive action by the Indian authorities, as well as the attempted assasination, prompted the movement of the cult from India to a new commune in the United States.
 Under the guise of visiting America for medical treatment, the Rajneesh used his time in the States to broker a deal to buy a tract of land in Wasco County, Oregon, which was done on his behalf by John Shelfer, husband of the cult’s secretary Ma Anand Sheela.
 In all, the cost of purchasing the 64,229-acre site came to $5.75 million, a clear sign of the Rajneesh’s wealth.